 If the motorcycle has only one seat, you cannot have more than a single rider.
 You can carry a passenger only if there is a second seat, saddle, or sidecar that is designed to carry another passenger.

 Washington Motorcycle Insurance Requirements

-- Have a liability bond of at least $60,000 with a surety bond company licensed to do business in Washington state
+- Have a liability bond of at least $60,000 with a surety bond company licensed to do business in Washington State; or

-This law is brand new, so if you have any questions about the new insurance requirements for motorcycles you should speak with an attorney about what is necessary to abide by the new law.
+This law is relatively new, so if you have any questions about the new insurance requirements for motorcycles, you should speak with an attorney about what is necessary to abide by the new law.

 Call Our Office Now

 Washington State’s motorcycle laws and insurance requirements are meant to protect motorcyclists on the road and ensure their protection in an accident.

 With new motorcycle laws enacted in the state it can be beneficial to speak with a lawyer about the changes.
 Call the office or contact us today at Kapuza Lighty in Yakima to speak with an attorney now.